CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 AAS: Automated and Autonomous Systems

-A/A: (various) Automated and Autonous (stages)- or "autonomish" (see below referenced Joy Ito's video)
+A/A: (various) Automated and Autonomous (stages)- or "autonomish" (see below referenced Joy Ito's video)

 D/D: (various) Distributed and Decentralized (stages)